National Bank of Poland: History

-Structure
+Operations

 The structure and functioning of the Narodowy Bank Polski are regulated by article 227 of the Constitution of Poland of 1997 and the Narodowy Bank Polski Act of the same year.
 The president of the NBP is appointed by the Sejm, at the request of the president of the Republic of Poland, for a term of six years.
 The NBP president is responsible for the organisation and functioning of the Polish's central bank.
 The same person cannot serve as president of the NBP for more than two terms of office.
 Apart from his function as the superior of the NBP staff, he is also the chairman of the Monetary Policy Council, the NBP management board and the Commission for Banking Supervision.
 He is also responsible for representing Poland in international banking and financial institutions.

 In 2019, the average employment at the National Bank of Poland on full-time amounts was 3312 people.